mcarifio/bashenv/README.md

   fork will just screw up my own repository, yes?
 Answer: Unfortunately yes, I think that's right.
 The function `bashenv.profile` in `~/.bash_profile` will look for `.sh` files in directory `profile-${USER}.d` as well as `profile.d`.
 This helps when you have several usernames as clients, e.g.
   `mcarifio` or `tester`.
 But it's unrealistic to dodge changes in `profile.d` especially if you make local modifications to forked files.
 In the worst case pulling from the fork might silently swallow your modifications.
-Low ceremony has a price.
+Low ceremony can have a high price.